-F YOU ARE INTERESTED in inventions, you will soon notice that you come across hundreds of them every day - many of them in your own home.
-Visits to science museums can give lots of helpful information about inventions, including hands-on demonstrations of how they work.
+The stand mixer is one of many inventions that can be found in the average home give lots of helpful information about inventions, including hands-on demonstrations of how they work.
 Look for useful books, Web sites, and television programs, too.
 If you're feeling truly adventurous, see if you can come up with some inventions of your own.
 Start with sketches and descriptions, then build up to making a working model.
 Good luck!